 ● National Science Education Standards (NSES)

-● Virginia Standards of Learning (SOL’s) for Mathematics, Science, and Computer/Technology
+● Virginia Standards of Learning (SOL’s) for Earth Science (Level II) and Sciences

-Students may receive up to five transferable college credits, at no cost to them, from Thomas Nelson Community College depending upon their successful completion of the online course and Summer Academy program.
+Students may receive up to five transferable dual-enrolled college credits, at no cost to them, from Thomas Nelson Community College, depending upon their successful completion of the online course and Summer Academy program.

-● Summer Academy: Topics GOL 199 Independent Research – 1.0 credits
+● Summer Academy: Topics GOL 199- Supervised Study in Geology- 1.0 credits

-Once you have applied to TNCC and submitted your registration form (This is provided on the VESSS Online Course Website), you must maintain a “C” or higher in the course to earn transferable credit.
+Once you have applied to TNCC and submitted your registration form (Provided on the VESSS Online Course Website), you must maintain a “C” or higher in the course to earn transferable credit.
+Please note: When transferring college credits, grades do not transfer only the credits.

 For more information on TNCC’s Dual Enrollment, click here.